Skip navigation

 Permissible Grant Expenditures

-Permissible expenditures of the grant funds must follow strict guidelines.
+Permissible expenditures of the grant funds must follow strict criteria.
 These guidelines differ among the law enforcement entities.
 Importantly, a county may not reduce the amount of funds provided to the law enforcement entities because of grant funds.

 Sheriff’s offices

-Sheriff’s offices can use grant funds for supplemental salary assistance and for the purchase of safety equipment, vehicles and firearms.
+A sheriff’s office can use grant funds for supplemental salary assistance and for the purchase of safety equipment, vehicles and firearms.
 Before purchasing such equipment, however, the office must provide a minimum salary of at least:

 • $75,000 for the county sheriff;